charlesisfeline/FNF-BedrockEngine/README.md

 # Current Plans

-* Fix all current issues with Opponent Mode
 * Noteskins on Options Menu
 * Updating this entire file because it's outdated at the moment lol

 # Future Plans
 * Softcoded Judgements (maybe??)
 * Separated Noteskins for each Player
-* Remove the Additional Hitsounds, making it a Toggle, and *(probably)* softcoding Hitsounds as a whole
+* Remove the Additional Hitsounds, making it a Toggle
+*  Fix all current issues with Opponent Mode

 # UPDATES:
 * 01-13-22: did remove the additional hitsounds, now for the hard part I suppose!